If you are looking for old projects, lessons, or other documentation, check archive.manylabs.org.

 Internships at Manylabs

-The Manylabs workspace aims to bring together scientists and makers working on open tools for science.
+The Manylabs workspace aims to bring together scientists and makers working on science for good.

 A quick description of the Manylabs organization.